deatrich/linux-home-server/linux-server.md

 # Enabling the Secure Shell Daemon and Using Secure Shell

-The secure shell daemon, ***sshd***, is a very useful and important service for connecting between computers near or far.
-If you are never going to connect via ssh into your Pi home server from within your network then do NOT install the daemon.
-You can always use the secure shell client,
+The [Secure Shell][secure-shell] daemon, ***sshd***, is a very useful and important service for connecting between computers near or far.
+If you are never going to connect via SSH into your Pi home server from within your network then do NOT install the daemon.
+You can always use the secure shell client, ***ssh***, to initiate a connection to some external server -- for that you do not need sshd.

-***ssh***, to initiate a connection to some external server -- for that you do not need sshd.
+## Configure the sshd Daemon

 If you will be needing sshd then first install it, since it is not installed by default in the LTS desktop version: